Development and renovation of the Vartius border crossing point

 Costs and funding

-The budget of the development project is EUR 8.15 million, of which EUR 6.41 million is covered by the grant from the Karelia CBC programme.
+The budget of the development project was EUR 8.15 million, of which EUR 6.41 million was covered by the grant from the Karelia CBC programme.

 Objectives of the project

-The development project for the Vartius border crossing point will improve the track structures on the border and in Ypykkävaara, develop road traffic conditions by, for example, lane arrangements, and renovate buildings at the border crossing point.
+In the development project of the Vartius border crossing point, track structures were improved at the border and in Ypykkävaara and road traffic conditions developed by new lane arrangements, for example.
+In addition, buildings were renovated at the border crossing point.

-The working conditions of the Border Guard and Customs staff and the service facilities for passengers will also be modernised, and the X-ray scanning equipment will be upgraded.
+The working conditions of the Border Guard and Customs staff and the service facilities for passengers were also modernized, and the X-ray scanning equipment was upgraded.

-The partners in the project are the FTIA, the ELY Centre for North Ostrobothnia, the Finnish Border Guard, Customs, Senate Properties, the Radiation and Nuclear Safety Authority, the Directorate for Development of the St. Petersburg and Leningrad Region Transport System, ITMF Oy and Finrail.
+The partners in the project were the FTIA, the ELY Centre for North Ostrobothnia, the Finnish Border Guard, the Customs, Senate Properties, the Radiation and Nuclear Safety Authority and Fintraffic.

 Progress of project

-The Kuhmo Vartius border crossing point development project, which started in 2019, is being completed.
+The Kuhmo Vartius border crossing point development project, started in 2019, was completed in November 2021.
 The project improved the capacity of rail transport and developed road transport conditions to meet current needs.
 The customs and border station building at the border crossing point was also renovated.

-The track superstructure and electrical and safety equipment works related to the extension of the yards will be completed in October-November 2021.
-In addition, Vartius will also introduce Customs' new train identification system, which will enhance the control of freight traffic on the tracks.
+The track superstructure and electrical and safety equipment works related to the extension of the yards were completed in autumn 2021.
+In addition, the Customs will introduce a new train identification system at Vartius, which will enhance the control of rail freight traffic.

 The Karelia CBC is a cross-border cooperation programme aimed at promoting the attractiveness of the region.
-The programme is funded by the European Union, Finland and Russia.
+The programme is funded by the European Union and Finland.